Alcatraz Federal Penitentiary: Security

 The gun gallery was situated in the Recreation Yard and mounted on one of the dining hall's exterior walls.
 There was a metal detector outside of the dining hall for security purposes.
-The dining hall had tear gas canisters attached to the rafters of the ceiling which could be activated by remote control, should prisoners riot or attempt to escape.
+The dining hall had tear gas canisters attached to the rafters of the ceiling, which could be activated by remote control, should prisoners riot or attempt to escape.
 The first warden, James A. Johnston, always entered the dining hall alone and unarmed, due to heavy guarding around him.
-Several riots did break out in the dining hall during Alcatraz's history.
+Several riots broke out in the dining hall during Alcatraz's history.
 Those prisoners who were not involved in the fighting hid under the dining hall tables to escape possible gunfire.